 Take a sand dunes tour through the Huacachina Desert Oasis: Huacachina is a desert oasis and tiny village just west of the city of Ica in southwestern Peru.
 It can be explored by sand buggie—which is a thrilling and fun tour that will have you whipping up and down desert dunes.
 During the tour, visitors can opt to go “sandboarding” down the dunes—which is a lot like snowboarding, just with sand.

+I don’t know about you, but I love to know a handful of facts about a place before I visit.
 Here are some facts about Peru that you may have not already known!